lextudio/pysnmp/docs/source/development.rst

    SMI/MIB subsystem into a database.
 PySNMP engine would talk to it through its simple and well defined SMI API.

+#.
+Agent-Side Functionality.
+PySNMP has never offered a complete or
+   production-grade SNMP agent implementation.
+Agent-side APIs and examples are provided as-is, with no guarantee of completeness or ongoing feature development.
+Agent functionality is only maintained as needed for PySNMP's own unit tests and for compatibility with snmpsim.

 Stand-alone PySNMP-based tools
 ++++++++++++++++++++++++++++++